SamarendraPitta/Savouring-Insights-Bigdata-/README.md

 Overview:
 An intelligent sentiment-based review analysis system for restaurants.
+Analyzed 40M restaurant reviews using Big Data technologies, performed sentiment analysis with classification model accuracy of 85%.
 Summarizes reviews into three categories: Food, Ambience, and Service.

 Feature Extraction:
 Utilizes the Apriori algorithm to extract key features from reviews.